ParallelMaths/parallel/pages/10-21-pieces-of-eight.md

 * [ ] The answer is the same if it is reflected left/right
 * [ ] The answer is the same if it is reflected up/down
-* [ ] The answer is the same if it rotated by 90°
+* [ ] The answer is the same if it is rotated by 90°
-* [x] The answer is the same if it rotated by 180°
+* [x] The answer is the same if it is rotated by 180°
-* [ ] The answer is the same if it rotated by 270°
+* [ ] The answer is the same if it is rotated by 270°

 ---

-The answer is the same if it rotated by 180°
+The answer is the same if it is rotated by 180°

 61 - (8 + 8 + 8 + 8 + 8)